Jonathan Allen: Washington Redskins / Football Team / Commanders

 On July 27, 2021, Allen signed a four-year contract extension worth $72 million.
 On December 13, he was placed on the COVID-19 reserve list, but placed back on the active roster five days later.
 After recording a sack in the Week 15 game against the Philadelphia Eagles, he set a temporary career-high of 8.5 sacks in a single-season.
 The following week, Allen punched teammate Daron Payne on the sideline during a blowout Sunday Night Football loss to the Dallas Cowboys.
 He went on to set a career-high of 9.0 sacks in a single-season in the season finale against the New York Giants.
 Allen was voted to his first Pro Bowl following the season, and was ranked 88th by his fellow players on the NFL Top 100 Players of 2022.

 In Week 1 of the 2022 season, he recorded three tackles and a sack.
 In Week 6 against the Chicago Bears, Allen caught a pass from Justin Fields for his first career interception and had his first career forced fumble in the win.
 In December, he was voted into his second consecutive Pro Bowl, and was ranked 52nd by his fellow players on the NFL Top 100 Players of 2023.
 In the 2023 season, Allen started 16 games and finished with 5.5 sacks, 53 total tackles (30 solo), and one pass defended.

 In Week 6 of the 2024 season, Allen partially tore his left pectoral muscle and was thought to be out for the remainder of the season.
 On December 28, he was activated off injured reserve prior to the Week 17 game.
 Allen finished the 2024 regular season with 19 tackles and three sacks over eight games.

 On February 25, 2025, Allen was granted permission by the Commanders to seek a trade.
 He was released on March 7 after not finding a trade partner.

-Minnesota Vikings (2025–present)
+Minnesota Vikings

 On March 11, 2025, Allen signed a three-year, $60 million contract with the Minnesota Vikings.
+In the 2025 season, he finished with 68 total tackles and one fumble recovery.
+On March 11, 2026, Allen was released by the Vikings.

+Cincinnati Bengals

+On March 13, 2026, the Cincinnati Bengals signed Allen to a two-year, $28 million contract.